 For the occasional golfer however, there lurks somewhere in their psyche and imagination a belief that one day they will play a really great round of golf.
 This is in spite of the fact that this wonderful game, that often looks quite easy, is actually unbelievably complex.
 It needs a high level of eye/hand co-ordination, good muscle control, the touch of a pick pocket, and the mental focus and concentration of an astronaut.
-Add to this an obscene amount of practice, and the ability to play a vast variety of shots, and a lot of luck, and that round of golf may just be possible.
+Add to this an obscene amount of practice, and the ability to play a vast variety of shots, and a lot of luck, and that round of really good golf may just be possible.

 Some advice to my fellow occasionally golf friends:

 2. Remember Tommy Bolts rule; “one bad shot deserves another!”
 Don’t following up a bad shot by trying to play a miracle shot that even Phil Mickelson could not pull off.
 Take your medicine and get your ball back into play by playing a sensible recovery shot.
 Sensible is not a synonym for an occasional golfer.
 Delusional is perhaps a better one

 3. Take a few hours learning and practicing how to get out of bunkers.
 Bunkers (sand traps) are put there for occasional golfers because the other golfers are not afraid of them and so almost never end up in them.
 Occasional golfers are terrified of them and so this fear tightens their muscles and leads to pulled/sliced shots into the sand.
 Getting out of the bunker is actually not all that difficult if the basics are mastered.